 for more on income inequality and its sources

 Inequality in wealth (the sum total of household savings, home equity, investments, and debts) is starker still [see graphic below].
-The richest 1 percent claims about a third of the nation’s wealth; the top 5 percent claim over 60 percent.
+The richest 1 percent claims over a third of the nation’s wealth; the top 5 percent claim over 60 percent.
 These shares have grown steadily over the last generation.
 The recession took a big bite out of middle-class wealth (much of which is vested in home equity).
 And the gains of the recovery

 have flowed almost exclusively to the richest Americans.

 for more on wealth inequality and its sources

 On each of these fronts, inequality has grown more in the United States than it has elsewhere.
 Nowhere in the industrialized world is there a bigger gap between wage growth and productivity growth